rosettatype/handjet/README.md

 ## Scripting

-If you would like to animate Handjet using Python and DrawBot, you can see the sources of the animations from this page in `tools/drawbot-scripts/`.
+If you would like to animate Handjet using Python and [DrawBot](http://drawbot.com), you can check out the [source code for the animations](tools/drawbot-scripts/).